dgraph-io/flock/tutorial/Readme.md

 $ cd flock/tutorial
 ```

 - Export the persistent data directory.
-Since Dgraph is run using Docker containers its essential to mount a directory on the host machine to persist the data across multiple runs.
+Since Dgraph is run using Docker containers, it is essential to mount a directory on the host machine to persist the data across multiple runs.
 ```sh
 $ mkdir ./data
 $ export DATA_DIR=$(pwd)/data